Zuma4/dijkstra_visualization/README.md

 ### used libs

 SFML for graphics
-and some other STL headers
+and some other std:: headers